divyekhanna/documentation-spia/src/1_application_process/post_vc/routine_tasks.md

     * All mandatory fields in the feedback sections must be completed by the video caller.
     * If Awaiting Info from PPT is required, it must not be pending.
     * If VOF is required, it must not be pending.

+## From Post VC Training

+Sadhaka & Appsheet:
+- Record all conversations in the comments section in Sadhaka
+- Appsheet walkthrough:
+    - If reviewer decision or doctor decision is rejected, then also select follow-up completed
+- Sadhaka Interviews Page:
+    - Awaiting info and ready for review cases (with pending awaiting?)
+    - Application and interview tags